minhquang1604/minhquang1604/README.md

 I'm a Computer Networks and Communications student at the University of Information Technology (UIT), VNU-HCM, passionate about DevOps, Cloud, and Infrastructure Engineering.

 Currently, I'm building hands-on projects with AWS, Kubernetes, Docker, Terraform, and CI/CD while continuously expanding my knowledge of Linux, networking, and cloud infrastructure.
-My goal is to become an Infrastructure/DevOps Engineer who builds reliable, scalable, and automated systems.
+My goal is to become an DevOps Engineer who builds reliable, scalable, and automated systems.

 ---